 Rapid growth is achievable and it is a helluva ride.

 But it is also one of the hardest things you will ever do.

 2. Understand the Importance of Positive Feedback

-Many of the leaders that I know come from homes where positive reinforcements was either absent or unnecessary.
+Many of the leaders that I know come from homes where positive reinforcements were either absent or unnecessary.